nojronatron/BF-BMX/README.md

 C:\Users\username\Documents

-Environment Variables:
+Environment Variables that apply only to the Server Service:

-BFBMX_BACKUP_FILE_NAME = Filename to store server data entries as readable JSON.
-Recommend: "BFBMX-LocalDb-Backup.txt"
+- `BFBMX_BACKUP_FILE_NAME` = Filename to store server data entries as readable JSON.
+Recommend a name like: "BFBMX-LocalDb-Backup.txt"

-BFBMX_SERVER_FOLDER_NAME =  Name of the folder where the server will store various other log files.
-Recommend: "BFBMX_Server_Logs"
+- `BFBMX_SERVER_FOLDER_NAME` =  Name of the folder where the server will store various other log files.
+Recommend a name like: "BFBMX_Server_Logs"

+Environment Variables that apply to BOTH Desktop App and Server Service:

-BFBMX_FOLDER_NAME = Name of the folder where the Desktop App will store its log files.
-Recommand: "BFBMX_Desktop_Logs"
+- `BFBMX_FOLDER_NAME` = Name of the folder where the Desktop App will store its log files.
+Recommend a name like: "BFBMX_Desktop_Logs"
+- `BFBMX_SERVERNAME` = Name or IP address of server hosting the BF-BMX API.
+The server name or IP _must_ be accessible as `localhost` if local, or by an IP Address if remote (hostname if DNS is available on the network).
+- `BFBMX_SERVERPORT` = The port that the BF-BMX API host is available on.
+Default port is `5150`.
+Check with the server computer operator to confirm correct port number configuration.

 How to Set Environment Variables so they survive logout/restart: